viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 #### NIC requirements

-- Multiple NICs on a single MCC instance are supported using a *link aggregated* configuration.
+- Multiple NICs on a single Connected Cache instance are supported using a *link aggregated* configuration.
 - 10 Gbps NIC is the minimum speed recommended, but any NIC is supported.

 ### Sizing recommendations

-The MCC module is optimized for Ubuntu 20.04 LTS.
+The Connected Cache module is optimized for Ubuntu 20.04 LTS.
 Install Ubuntu 20.04 LTS on a physical server or VM of your choice.
 The following recommended configuration can egress at a rate of 9 Gbps with a 10 Gbps NIC.

 | Component  | Minimum | Recommended |
 |---|---|---|